amaha7984/Generative_Models/Flow_Matching/Image_to_Image_Translation/Unpaired_Image_to_Image_Translation/README.md

 - Reference: https://github.com/facebookresearch/flow_matching
 - We investigate optimal path construction between two unknown distributions without requiring paired input–target images.
 - We have also explored patch-wise feature correspondence with DINOv3.
+- We have explored dependent coupling with several conditions to address the limitation independent coupling.